Catchfire: Production

 The production was marred with difficulties between Foster and Hopper.
 The differences began on the first day of filming of Foster in the shower scene.
-Foster, dissatisfied with the scene yelled "cut" which angered Hopper, who informed her to never do that again.
-Later, according to Hopper in an interview with Charlie Rose, Foster warned Meryl Streep by phone several times to avoid Hopper who was very keen on working with her.
+Foster, dissatisfied with the scene, yelled "cut", which angered Hopper, who told her never to do that again.
+Later, according to Hopper in an interview with Charlie Rose, Foster warned Meryl Streep by phone several times to avoid Hopper, who was very keen on working with her.
 Streep never returned his calls.
-Hopper stated "It blew what I thought at the time was a go project a few years ago.
-Cause Meryl suddenly said no. She [Foster] thought that I had this AA mentality where I was really just doing this sober drunk or something."
+Hopper stated:"It blew what I thought at the time was a go project a few years ago.
+Cause Meryl suddenly said no. She [Foster] thought that I had this AA mentality where I was really just doing this sober drunk or something, and I just couldn't possibly understand women.
+But she didn't say that, confront me with that on the set, so I didn't know where that was coming from, 'cause I thought I treated her rather well." -Dennis Hopper, March 28, 1996 appearance on The Charlie Rose Show.Anne Benton's text-based art in the film is the work of conceptual artist Jenny Holzer.

 The original screenplay was written by Rachel Kronstadt Mann, then re-written by Ann Louise Bardach, who was hired by Hopper and producer Steven Reuther.
-During the 1988 Writers Guild of America strike, Hopper hired Alex Cox to do another polish while the film was shooting.
+During the 1988 Writers Guild of America strike, Hopper hired Alex Cox to do another polish on the script while the film was shooting.
 Hopper released a director's cut of the film in the United States on cable television titled Backtrack, which runs 18 minutes longer than the theatrical version.